jupyter-widgets/ipywidgets/docs/source/embedding.md

     ))
 ```

-In `embed_snippet` and `embed_minimal_html` examples above, the `requirejs=True`
+In `embed_snippet` and `embed_minimal_html` examples above, the `requirejs=True` gives the RequireJS embedder.
+To get the standard embedder, omit this option or give `requirejs=False`.
-argument was given.

 ## Embedding Widgets in the Sphinx HTML Documentation

-As of ipywidgets 6.0, Jupyter interactive widgets can be rendered and
+As of ipywidgets 6.0, Jupyter interactive widgets can be rendered in Sphinx html
-interacted with in sphinx html documentation.
-Two means of achieving this are
+documentation.
+Two means of achieving this are provided:
-provided:

 ### Using the Jupyter Sphinx Extension